Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 3. cimetidine

 Task 15.
-Chronic recurrent pancreatitis occurs most often with:
+Chronic recurrent pancreatitis is most often observed with:

 1. peptic ulcer